cosimograssi95/Plugins/CascadeStatusAll/README.md

 ```
 ### 3. Deactivate a Parent and Its Entire Tree when using standard entities

-You want to include Standard Entities in the process.
+You want to deactivate a parent record and all its children/subchildren state, including Standard Entities in the process.

 **Input:**